<< RETURN TO ABOUT US PAGE

 Any officer may be removed at any regular or special meeting of the Board at which a quorum is present, whenever in their judgment the best interests of the Foundation would be served thereby but such removal will be without prejudice to the contract rights, if any, of the officer so removed.

 SECTION 6.
 Succession and Vacancies of Officers

-When a vacancy shall occur in any office, except that of President, the Board of Trustees shall elect a member of the Foundation to fill such vacancy for the unexpired term.
-In the event the President is unable to service, the Vice President who is an active member shall automatically become President.
+When a vacancy shall occur in any office, except that of Chair, the Board of Trustees shall elect a member of the Foundation to fill such vacancy for the unexpired term.
+In the event the Chair is unable to service, the Vice President shall automatically become Chair.